-ABORTION Let's rethink cul-

-tural and popular narratives that guide the abortion discourse globally.
+ABORTION Let's rethink cultural and popular narratives that guide the abortion discourse globally.
 Let's reimagine decriminalization by mitigating the effects of restrictive legislation.
 Let's reboot conversations on some of the most profound fault lines that have so far limited cross-movement alliance building on the issue of disability and abortion.

-and in different people's lives.
+CONSENT Let's rethink critical questions about consent, recognizing the need to ensure that encounters are based on mutual and enthusiastic desire and not just permission.
+Let's reimagine how consent plays out for different bodies, in different situations and in different people's lives.
 Let's reboot how ideas of consent can be used to expand an intersectional feminist agenda.

 DISABILITY Let's rethink issues of disability and sexuality.
 Let's reimagine, through art and performance, women with disabilities as artists and build a powerful counter-narrative.
-Let's reboot conversations on some of the most profound fault lines that have so far limited cross-movement alliance building on the issue of disability and abortion. intersections with the environment.
-Let's reimagine models of resistance and leadership inspired by the collective power of women in environmental activism.
-Let's reboot our activism to address the inequalities faced by people on the margins because of environmental trends.
+Let's reboot conversations on some of the most profound fault lines that have so far limited cross-movement alliance building on the issue of disability and abortion.